Technics SL-1200: SL-1200GR

 Announced in January 2017 at CES, the GR model is a stripped-down budget version of the G, cutting the price tag more than half at an approximate MSRP of £1,299 / US$1,700.
 It differs in body construction in that it uses a more traditional cast aluminum design similar to the older decks and a one-piece cast platter, which brings an overall weight difference between the G/GAE.
 The G/GAE and GR both use what is essentially the same 9-pole motor.
 Whereas the G has twin rotors, the GR has a single rotor, giving it less torque.
 The GR differs from the G in its use of a feedback generator coil system (as used in the original SL1200) instead of an optical encoder.

-SL-1210GR

-This is the same as the SL-1200GR, except with a matte black finish.
+In 2021 Technics released the SL1200/SL1210 GR2 model, featuring a number of improvements including the new ΔΣ-Drive Delta Sigma Drive.
+A new motor-drive system that combines PWM signal processing with noise cancellation, resulting in smoother motor rotation and reduced micro-vibrations.

+The start stop, 33 rpm and 45 rpm buttons were changed from traditional silver to all-black on the SL1210GR2, and the black accents on the SL1200GR were removed in favour of all-silver accents on the SL1200GR2.

+The GR2 now includes the same logo printed head shell as is shipped with the SL1200/1210 MK7.

 MK7 models (2019-2023)

 The MK7 models were launched as the first new Technics standard DJ turntable in approximately nine years.
 The MK7, along with the Grand Class models, no longer has "QUARTZ" printed on the plinth or dust cover.